Mugniul30/import-excel-to-php/README.md

 # import-excel-to-php
-This is a project where you can import every file of a .csv file to a PHP+MySQL project and use it any where you want.
+This is a project where you can import every file of a .csv file to a PHP+MySQL project and use it anywhere you want.
+Author- A.A.Mugniul Haque